gatttaca01/azure-openai-workshop/README.md

 Give an Index name, check add vector search box and then select available text-embedding-ada-002 model from dropdown.

 ![add data resource](/images/image6.png)

-Click next and add documents you want your chatbot to use to answer questions. you can use sample data from github.
+Click next and add documents you want your chatbot to use to answer questions.
+You can use some of sample documents in sample-data folder of this repository.

 ![upload document](/images/image7.png)

-Click next and select search type.
+Click Next and select search type.
 (Hybrid is recommended for most scenarios).
-Click next wait until indexing is finished.

-After completing indexing you can see this:
+Click next, and then wait until indexing is finished.
+After completing indexing you should see below:

 ![completed index](/images/image8.png)

-Chat bot should answer questions regarding data source with citations after indexing finished.
+Now, chatbot should answer questions regarding data source with citations like below:

-It seems like that:
 ![indexes](/images/image9.png)

 ## Step 3: Create a customized index using Azure AI Search

+In step 2, we created our index in Azure OpenAI Studio directly but actualy index is created in Azure AI Search resource at the back stage.
+In this step, we will create a custom index using Azure AI search interface with more granular control, more data source options and flexibility.

-Go to [portal.azure.com](https://portal.azure.com) and search for "Azure AI Search" resources.
+As a first step, go to [portal.azure.com](https://portal.azure.com) and search for "Azure AI Search" resources.
 Use existing or create new resource.

 ![AI Search Page](/images/image10.png)

-if you can't see the Azure AI Search resource: please create new resource like that:
+If you can't see any Azure AI Search resource, please create new resource in a resource group.

 ![AI Search Resource](/images/image11.png)
-Choose your Subscription, resource, service name, location and pricing tear and click Review + create

-Then you can see the resource in AI Search page.

-Click your AI search resource, then click import data you can choose your Existing data source or you can choose hotels-sample from Sample.
+Now, open your AI search resource, and select "Import Data" option.
+You can choose Sample Data option, and then select hotels-sample (Cosmos DB Sample Database including a table with Hotel list, and attributes).
+If you want you can also select your own data source such as **SQL Database**, **Cosmos DB**, or **Blob Storage**.

-After connecting your data if you want you can add new cognitive skills.
+After connecting your data, if you want you can add new cognitive skills. **This is an optional step*

-Then you can customize target index according to given field and Determine the your index and indexer name.
+Then you can customize target index and override default selection and then determine the your index and indexer name.
+If you don't want any customization just keep defaults and continue.

-After complete you can see your indexer in the Indexers:
+After completion, you should see your indexer in the Indexers list:

 ![indexer](/images/image12.png)